 Whether you’re promoting an invite a friend Sunday, a Christmas event or this month’s sermon series, make the most of your church’s time and budget by promoting smarter.

 Making your advertising efforts work harder for you means focusing on just a few areas and doing them well.

 What works now might not work in a year’s time – it’s all about measuring the effectiveness of your church marketing and promotion and adjusting as required.

-OK, let’s take a look at 3 ways you can get your church known:
+OK, let’s take a look at 3 church advertising ideas you can use to make your church known:

 1. Advertise Your Church With a Good Website